• Skip to primary navigation

 This homemade slow simmered Hearty Marinara Sauce is the perfect cooking staple to batch prep and freeze.
 It is made with super simple ingredients, yet is full of flavor.
 It is delicious on pasta, in casseroles, as a dipping sauce, and everything in between.
 Loaded with whole San Marzano tomatoes, garlic, herbs, wine, and a parmesan rind, it is irresistible.

-Total1 hour 5 minutes
+Total Time: 1 hour 5 minutes

 • 2 Tablespoons olive oil

-• 1 medium white onion, diced
+• 1 medium white onion diced

-• 4 cloves garlic, pressed or finely minced
+• 4 cloves garlic pressed or finely minced

 • 1 teaspoon dried oregano